 - Loneliness, isolation

-- Feeling that friends or family can’t relate or support you fully
+- Feeling that friends or family cannot relate or best support you

 - Feeling unable to function in your typical work and social life

-- Confusion about why you are “still” sad or angry
+- Confusion about why you are “still” grieving

 - A lovely fuller list is here